odonckers/epic-failure/README.md

 ## Disclaimer

-This project is being actively worked on and much is to be added.
-All of the above code is working properly, but I do hope to add more in the coming months or more.
+This project is not being actively worked on and much is missing.
+All of the above code is working properly.